Count Your Blessings

 If this isn’t done, your intestines or bowels could rip or tear, leading to a life-threatening condition.
 Having your abdominal cavity suddenly filled with human waste products from a tear in your intestine is a critical situation that is typically fatal.
 During this 10+ day hospital stay, you aren’t allowed to eat or drink anything!
 (You are given fluids through an IV.)

 A person of my height and weight should have between 610-710 cms of small intestine.
 (That’s 20-24 feet for us Americans, who have no concept of the metric system.)
-A person can’t survive without less than 200cm (6 1/2 feet) of small intestine without daily medical intervention.
+A person typically can’t survive with less than 200cm (6 1/2 feet) of small intestine without some type of medical intervention.
 They left more than 6 feet for me, and while it wouldn’t let me eat normally or have normal bathroom habits, I could at least eat, and by taking special vitamins (via injections) I could manage.
 I did have issues with malnutrition, severe abdominal bloating and pain, and obstipation.

 Then the second cancer came along.
 Radiation for that was in my neck, mouth, and the back of my head, so it didn’t touch the area around the pelvic region.
 However, there were huge parts of my small intestine that still had radiation enteritis and strictures, but they just didn’t remove because I couldn’t survive well without those sections of my bowel.
 The chemo destroyed most of the rest of my small intestine, leaving me with less than 200cm of functioning small intestine.
 The small intestine is where you absorb nutrients, vitamins, minerals, and where bile breaks down wastes.
 I can’t do any of those things anymore.